EricssonResearch/calvin-base/calvin/examples/doorlock/readme.md

 - One network camera used get an image of the person at the door
 - One Philips Hue lamp representing the state of the doorlock (green light=unlocked, red light=locked)

-`doorlock.calvin` contains the Calvin script and the subdirectory `devactors` contains the actors:
+`doorlock.calvin` contains the Calvin script.

-- io.GPIOReader, reads state of a GPIO pin on Raspberry PI
-- misc.ImageRender, shows an image
-- misc.MediaPlayer, plays a sound file
-- misc.StopLight, a Philips Hue lamp representing the door lock
-- misc.URLImageGenerator, get an image from URL
-- misc.FaceDetect, face detection in image

-Dependencies on external packages:
-- pygame
-- opencv

 ## Running the example

-In the doorlock example folder, add a file named calvin.conf with the following content to include the actors in this example:
+In the doorlock example folder on 192.168.0.111, add a file named calvin.conf with the following content to blacklist gpio actors on the laptop:

     {
       "global": {
-        "actor_paths": ["./devactors"]
+        "capabilities_blacklist" : ["calvinsys.io.gpiohandler"]
       }
     }